WordPress Registration Form Plugin (CMREG) - Use Case - Adding Login and Registration Pop-ups With Invitation Codes

 You can change the text of the front-end to anything you like.

 To do so, navigate to Admin Panel → CM Registration Pro → Settings → Labels tab.

 Note that, if you use custom fields, you manipulate their labels directly while editing them.
 This way, they will not appear in the labels tab.

 Custom Fields are a way to enrich the Registration Page people will use to sign up to your website.
 The possible uses are endless.
 They can be used for adding a phone number, a short blurb about themselves, a description of the service they provide, asking if a subscriber is over 18 or not.
 The list goes on.

 Since they are so powerful, this article covers only the basics.
-Learn more: CM Registration (CMREG) - How To - Improve the Registration Form With Custom Fields
+Learn more: WordPress Registration Form Plugin (CMREG) - How To - Improve the Registration Form With Custom Fields

 Adding Custom Fields to the Registration Form